pedroid999/google-date-generator/README.md

 # Google Calendar Event Generator from Images

-This application uses OpenAI's GPT-4o multi-modal model to extract event details from images and automatically creates events in Google Calendar using the Google Calendar API via LangChain.
+This application uses OpenAI's GPT-4o multi-modal model via LangChain, to extract event details from images and automatically creates events in Google Calendar using the Google Calendar API.

 ## Prerequisites